Do You Get A GED When You Graduate High School?

 The GED (an acronym of General Educational Development) is an exam that assesses skills and knowledge at the level of graduating high school students.

-Often, individuals that initially quit high school prematurely and who worry about their prospects without a secondary diploma decide to take the GED High School Equivalency exam.
+Often, individuals who initially quit high school prematurely and who worry about their prospects without a secondary diploma decide to take the GED High School Equivalency exam.

 The GED exam comprises four separate content area tests that are corresponding to the four core subject fields addressed in a common high school curriculum.
 These fields are: